Ennodia vs Agent Frameworks

 Common Mistake

-Section titled “Common Mistake”Do not claim Ennodia is more powerful than a framework.
+Section titled “Common Mistake”Do not claim that Ennodia is more powerful than a framework.
 It is deliberately smaller.
-The benefit is that the user can add multi-agent review to an existing local workflow without designing an entire framework application.
+A user can add multi-agent review to a current local workflow.
+This does not require a complete framework application.